 Concussion after traumatic brain injury is common with definite pitfalls in diagnosis, imaging strategies, and management.

-At Patients Emergency Room, our doctors are very comfortable guiding your injured athlete through evaluation, brain imaging when needed with onsite CT scanning, and neurocognitive testing when indicated.
+At Patients ER & Hospital, our doctors are very comfortable guiding your injured athlete through evaluation, brain imaging when needed with onsite CT scanning, and neurocognitive testing when indicated.
 We also can provide school and athletics release notes and will follow your injured athlete weekly until cleared to return, safely getting your athlete back in the game!